-What Happens When You Drink Beer Every Night
+What Happens to Your Body When You Drink Beer Every Night

 However, it's important to know how a nightly beer (or two) can be affecting your body and overall health.
-We reached out to a number of well-known Registered Dieticians to ask them what happens with a daily diet of your favorite beer.
+We reached out to registered dietitians to ask them what happens with a daily diet of your favorite beer.

-What does having one every night do to your body?
+What does having a beer every night do to your body?

 In addition to being a highly caloric indulgence, another side effect of drinking beer every night is lethargy.
 "It may relax you so well that you don't get off the couch to take that walk that you said you would take," says Huggins.